MirzaAbdullah/Shipments/README.md

 Features
 --------
 - **Shipment Management**: Create and retrieve shipment records with validation.
-- **Performance Testing**: Load testing with Locust and benchmarking with pytest-benchmark.
 - **Telemetry**: Structured logging with Loguru and metrics with Prometheus.

 Getting Started